darshan-k-s/pesticide-sprayer-arm/README.md

 - optional troubleshooting notes
 - system should be launched by a single command (i.e. via a launch file, shell script or Docker image), without manual sequencing
 # Results and Demonstration
+## 1. System Performance
+- The robot sucessfully detects and classifies healthy and unhealthy leaves in real time using YOLO vision pipeline
+- Damaged/bad leaves are accurately picked up and removed, while healthy leaves are sprayed with minimal error
+- The system adapts to minor changes in leaf positions due to its closed loop operation.
+## 2. Quantitative Results
+- **Detection Accuracy:** ~XXXX% on the test set of leaves.
+- **Pick-up Repeatability:** Leaves consistently grasped within +/- XX mm of target position.
+- **Spray Precision:** Healthy leaves sprayed successfully in ~ XX% of attempts.
+## 3. Demonstration
+- Visualisation in RViz2 shows live leaf detection, robot trajectories, and end-effector state.
+- Photos, CAD renders, and short demonstration videos illustrate the full pick-and-spray operation.
+- Yellow crosses mark leaves detected as unhealthy for easy verification.
+## 4. Highlights
+- **Robustness:** System continues operation despite minor changes in leaf positions or environment.
+- **Adaptability:** Closed-loop vision feedback allows dynamic adjustment of robot motion.
+- **Innovation:** Combines dual-function end-effector with real-time perception for automated plant maintenance in a low-cost, modular setup.

 - describe how system performs against its design goals
 - include quantitative results where possible (i.e. accuracy, repeatability)
 - provide photos, figures, videos showing the system in operation